 In this week’s episode, we have two guests coming on the show.
-Dr. Scott Wright is the executive director of the TMDSAS (Texas Medical and Dental Schools Application Service.
+Dr. Scott Wright is the executive director of the TMDSAS (Texas Medical and Dental Schools Application Service).
 He talks about the Texas medical school application.
-Our second guest is Enrique, the man behind the TMDSAS podcast.
-It offers a valuable resource to students thinking of applying to medical school, nontrads included.
+Our second guest is Enrique, the man behind the TMDSAS Podcast, which is a valuable resource to students thinking of applying to medical school, nontrads included.

-Back to our episode today, let’s go behind the scenes in the TMDSAS process.
-If you’re hoping to apply to medical schools in Texas, and even if you’re not applying in Texas, go check out this episode.
+If you’re hoping to apply to medical schools in Texas, and even if you’re not applying in Texas, you’re going to get a lot from this episode.

 [03:30] Why TMDSAS Stands Alone

-Representing the 50th year of the TMDSAS in 2018, Dr. Wright explains that the precursor to TMDSAS, which is known as the Medical and Dental Application Center, began in 1968.
+Celebrating the 50th year of the TMDSAS in 2018, Dr. Wright explains that the precursor to TMDSAS, which is known as the Medical and Dental Application Center, began in 1968.
 This is five years prior to when AMCAS started.
-Alongside this, Texas began the idea of centralized application service for the school in Texas.
-So Texas basically pre-dated the AMCAS.
+So the TMDSAS basically pre-dated AMCAS.

-This behooves the Texas schools to have a rich pool of applicants from inside the state.
-This is good for schools because they can say that they’re getting largely Texas residents applying.
-This does not suffice to say that non-residents can’t apply.
+Because of this legislation, it behooves Texas schools to have a rich pool of applicants from inside the state.
+It’s not like non-residents can’t apply.
 But because of the limitations the legislature puts on the medical schools, it benefits all of them to have a centralized application service just for the Texas schools.